Nicholas I of Russia: Ottoman Empire and Persia

 In 1853 Mikhail Pogodin, professor of history at Moscow University, wrote a memorandum to Nicholas.
 Nicholas himself read Pogodin's text and approvingly commented: "That is the whole point."
-According to historian Orlando Figes, "The memorandum clearly struck a chord with Nicholas, who shared Pogodin’s sense that Russia’s role as the protector of the Orthodox had not been recognized or understood and that Russia was unfairly treated by the West."
+According to historian Orlando Figes, "The memorandum clearly struck a chord with Nicholas, who shared Pogodin's sense that Russia's role as the protector of the Orthodox had not been recognized or understood and that Russia was unfairly treated by the West."
 Pogodin wrote:

 Austria offered the Ottomans diplomatic support, and Prussia remained neutral, thus leaving Russia without any allies on the continent.
 The European allies landed in Crimea and laid siege to the well-fortified Russian Sevastopol Naval Base.
-The Russians lost battles at Alma in September 1854 and then at Balaklava and Inkerman.
+The Russians lost battles at Alma in September 1854 and then at Inkerman.
 After the prolonged Siege of Sevastopol (1854–55) the base fell, exposing Russia's inability to defend a major fortification on its own soil.
-On the death of Nicholas I, Alexander II became Tsar.
-On 15 January 1856, the new tsar took Russia out of the war on very unfavorable terms, which included the loss of a naval fleet on the Black Sea.
+On the death of Nicholas I, Alexander II became emperor.
+On 15 January 1856, the new emperor took Russia out of the war on very unfavorable terms, which included the loss of a naval fleet on the Black Sea.